SJ23 Tech Tip D04, (Updated 2024-03-16) Frank May, Bob Schimmel

 1. My first observation of the modified bracket is how rock solid it is.
 The robust convenient front mounted handle makes lifting and locking the outboard much easier.
 Now it is much easier to raise or lower the outboard, something I'm looking forward to.
 The outboard also operates significantly quieter.
 The rattles I heard never came from the outboard!
 This is great news because I seriously considered overhauling it.

 2. The pivoting action of the arms was a bit tight when first put into use and the locking bar was really stiff to operate.
 Both have since smoothed out with use and operate just fine.
 The new locking bars have never released, also great news.
-However, I still tie up the block and tackle lift line for security.
+However, I still tie the block and tackle lift line for security.

 3. One thing I hadn't taken into consideration in this modification was the protruding T handle clamping screws of my Merc outboard.
 The large T handles, while easy to turn, prevented the motor from resting fully down on the mounting pad.
 So I cut the T handles off and flattened the screw ends so they can be tightening with a wrench.
 Good theft prevention!
 Nothing like a bit of field experience to iron out the last few bugs.